rickydebojeet/rickydebojeet.github.io/index.md

 ### Fun Activities

-I enjoy watching movies and anime in my spare time.
-I'm interested in the prospect of learning a new language, and I've recently started using Duolingo to learn Japanese.
-I want to learn to play the drums, and volleyball, and travel around India. <br>**কিন্তু কখনো সময় পাই না কখনো উপায় পাই না** (Copied 🤓)
+I'm enthusiastic about learning different languages and knowing different cultures.
+Recently I have been trying to pick up Japanese in my free time.
+I would love to explore different parts of India.
+I am also trying to develop new hobbies like playing an instrument and swimming.

 You can check my blog for the stuffs that I do just for fun.
+(Not updated for a long time)

 > **One who doesn't throw the dice can never expect to score a six.** <br>- Navjot Singh Sidhu